skip to content

 Telephone review of a bail application is not available to adults who are arrested and denied police bail if they can appear before the Magistrates Court by no later than 4pm on the next day [s 15(2)].

 It also does not apply to an adult prescribed applicant and in these cases there is a presumption against bail [s 10A].
-A prescribed applicant is a person who has been charged with specified serious crimes such as murder; use of a vehicle to commit an act to endanger life or cause serious harm whilst attempting to escape (or entice) police pursuit; serious firearm offences; aggravated offences involving physical violence resulting in a breach of an intervention order; a person who is a serious and organised crime suspect; or a person who is "terror suspect".
 See Presumption of bail for a more comprehensive list of prescribed applicants covered by section 10A(2) of the Bail Act 1985 (SA).

 Review by the Supreme Court

-Decisions made by magistrates on bail applications can be reviewed by the Supreme Court [Bail Act 1985 (SA) s 14].
-This review is available to the Crown as well as an applicant for bail.
-The application is treated as a fresh application, and the Court must hear and determine it as expeditiously as possible [ss 14(2) -(5)].
+The Supreme Court may review bail decisions on application by the applicant for bail or the Crown [Bail Act 1985 (SA) s 14].
+The review is treated as a fresh application, and the Court must hear and determine it as expeditiously as possible [s 14(2)-(5)].

 See also Joint Criminal Rules 2022 (SA).

-There is no appeal from the Supreme Court refusal.
+There is no further appeal from the Supreme Court refusal.

 Enforcement of bail agreement